 10. Is Ondansetron A Steroid?

 No, it is not a steroid drug but is used as an antiemetic (anti-nausea).
 It belongs to a class of medications called 5-HT3 receptor blockers.
-Also, the medicine does not interact with steroids (like prednisone) when taken together.
-Regardless, always consult your healthcare provider while taking Ondansetron with other medications, including steroids.
+Always consult your healthcare provider while taking Ondansetron with other medications, including steroids.

 Disclaimer: The information provided herein is accurate, updated and complete as per the best practices of the Company.
 Please note that this information should not be treated as a replacement for physical medical consultation or advice.
 We do not guarantee the accuracy and the completeness of the information so provided.
 The absence of any information and/or warning to any drug shall not be considered and assumed as an implied assurance of the Company.
 We do not take any responsibility for the consequences arising out of the aforementioned information and strongly recommend you for a physical consultation in case of any queries or doubts.